 If you choose to participate in this study, you will be asked to come to visits to the clinical site in Cardiff for each study period.
+It is also recommended that you give birth in Cardiff.
 Altogether, there will be 14 visits over 5 years.